-5 STUDY DESIGN
+6 STUDY DESIGN

-The study is designed as a prospective, multicenter, single-blind, randomized study to assess the safety and effectiveness of FIRM-guided RF ablation procedures for the treatment of symptomatic paroxysmal atrial fibrillation.
-The subjects will be blinded to study treatment for the duration of the study period.
+The study is designed as a prospective, multicenter, randomized, study to assess the safety and effectiveness of FIRM-guided repeat RF ablation procedure including PVI versus a standard PVI procedure for the treatment of persistent and paroxysmal atrial fibrillation.

-5.1 SAMPLE SIZE
+6.1 SAMPLE SIZE

-A total of 170 subjects at up to 15 investigative sites will be enrolled and equally (1:1) randomized between those undergoing conventional RF ablation with confirmation of PVI vs. those treated with FIRM-guided conventional RF ablation without PVI.
+Up to 268 subjects at up to 30 investigative sites will be enrolled and equally (1:1) randomized between a cohort undergoing conventional RF ablation, vs. a cohort undergoing FIRM-guided conventional RF ablation.
 Additionally, ablation of any atrial tachycardias (AT) and/or the cavotricuspid isthmus may be performed in those subjects with documented AT/atrial flutter.